 Fire Station, Wellesley Island, NY

-BCA Architects & Engineers has been working with Wellesley Island since ?.
-The most recent project work included the design of the new fire station that featured (4) truck bays on the front of the building, (2) of which pass through the building to doors on the rear of the building.
+BCA worked with the Wellesley Island Volunteer Fire Department on the design of the new fire station that featured four truck bays on the front of the building, two of which pass through the building to doors on the rear of the building.
 Other rooms within the truck bay include a mechanical room, storage rooms, and a restroom.
 Above these rooms is a mezzanine, which hosts a large heat recovery unit and is also used for general storage.
-The smaller training wing of the building includes a radio room, an office, (2) restrooms, a large training room, and a kitchen.
+The smaller training wing of the building includes a radio room, an office, two restrooms, a large training room, and a kitchen.
 The training room also functions as a meeting room and community room for different Fire Department and community activities.